-The Proposed FY 2024 Budget also includes a 7.0% average water and sewer rate increase and a 7.0% increase to the Account Maintenance Fee (AMF) and the Infrastructure Investment Fee (IIF).
 While WSSC Water understands the difficulties associated with a rate increase in the current economic climate, we continue to experience COVID-19 pandemic-related challenges.
 We are experiencing lower revenue due to shifting consumption patterns and we are confronting historic inflation throughout the supply chain.
 These challenges make the rate increase vital to fulfilling our mission to provide safe, clean and reliable water, life's most precious resource, to our customers and to recover the full cost of these services.

-Unfortunately, as of December 2022, WSSC Water also continues to have about 82,000 accounts that are past due, totaling about \$56 million, which continues to significantly impact revenue.
-To-date, no direct federal or state assistance has been received during the pandemic, despite our quick and unprecedented waiving of late fees and turn-offs from March 2020 through the late summer of 2021.
-WSSC Water has been fortunate to receive about \$634,000 of indirect assistance through housing/rental assistance programs and about \$2.5 million through the temporary Low Income Household Water Assistance Program.
+Unfortunately, as of July 2023, WSSC Water also continues to have about 80,000 accounts that are past due, totaling about \$50 million, which continues to significantly impact revenue.
+WSSC Water has been fortunate to receive about \$1.7 million of indirect assistance through housing/rental assistance programs and about \$4.4 million through the temporary Low Income Household Water Assistance Program.
+Additionally, WSSC Water has been awarded \$3.7 million from the State of Maryland Water Assistance Relief Program.